Looking for fun things to do in Oak Glen, CA? There is apple picking, fall events, yummy treats, and plenty of family activities.

 A road trip to Snow Line Orchard in Glen Oak, California, to try their freshly made on-the-spot mini apple cider donuts is 100% worth the trip.
 These donuts melt in your mouth.
 They are light, airy, and perfectly sweetened.
 Two bites.
 Perhaps one bite if you’re so eager.

-Purchase some apple cider or a flight of wine to go with your donuts.
+Purchase some apple cider or wine to go with your donuts.
 Find a spot in one of their picnic areas near their ancient chestnut tree and enjoy.

 If you go on a weekend during the fall season, there will be a long line for donuts.
-It goes fast and is definitely worth the wait.
-The donuts are available all year round, but probably only on weekends during the off-season.
+It goes fast and is always worth the wait.
+However, the donuts are available all year round, but probably only on weekends during the off-season.

 - Raspberry picking is available at this orchard when they are in season.